spirosrap/ComputerPointerController/README.md

 ![img](stats.png)

 ## Results

-The total inference time for all similar is similar.
-I interpret the results on the used models
+The total inference time for all models is similar.
+I interpret the results on the simplicity of the used models.
+If you notice any error on my results please open an issue.

 ## Standout Suggestions
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.